 Before we understand the impact of cloud and digital transformation on the manufacturing sector, we must understand the multiple manufacturing types.

-1. Repetitive manufacturing
+1. Repetitive Manufacturing

 2. Discrete Manufacturing